pyotopic/stocksquid/README.md

 Board visualisation is simply done through text, and all interaction is via the console.
 Moves are input as:

-<pieceCharacter><square>
+[pieceCharacter][square]

-pieceCharacter is the same letter as in standard in English chess notation, using CAPITALS for white and LOWER-CASE for black.

-This format applies for ALL moves, including captures, castles and pawn moves (e.g. if black plays Bxe5, this becomes be5, if white plays O-O, this becomes Kg1, if black plays g6, this becomes pg6).
+pieceCharacter is the same letter as in standard in English chess notation, using CAPITALS for white and lowercase for black.
+This format applies for ALL moves, including captures, castles and pawn moves (e.g. if black plays Bxe5+, this becomes be5, if white plays O-O, this becomes Kg1, if black plays g6, this becomes pg6).